wimmer-k/FruitJuice/README.md

 ```
 Juice -i input.root -o output.root -v verboselevel -le lastevent
 ```
-where `verboselevel` is the level of output printed to stdout, and `lastevent` the number of the last event read from 'input.root'
+where `verboselevel` is the level of output printed to stdout, and `lastevent` the number of the last event read from `input.root`